 That took incredible courage.
 Where did you get the confidence to stand up to so many of your colleagues?

 It really helped being Special Forces.
 You are trained and put in situation where you have to stand firm in the face of tremendous opposition — when others do not understand or agree with what you are doing.
 I guess the training paid off in many ways.

 You have affectionately been referred to as a midwife in doctor’s clothing.
+If you are looking for baby clothing, check out polar fleece blankets here.
 How do you see the midwifery model of care now in the US?
 What is your version for it to become?